Online RN – BSN

 - Your Academic Advisor can help you in reading the Carousel of Courses and determining the best courses to register.

-To enlarge the image, right click and select “open image in new tab” or “open image in new page”.
-You can also save, download and print from the right click menu.
-Rotation of Non-Nursing Courses Students can use this Rotation of Non-Nursing Classes (pictured below) to choose available courses per start date.
+You can also save, download, and print from the right-click menu.
+Non-Nursing Carousel Students can use this Non-Nursing Carousel (pictured below) to choose available courses per start date.

 - All courses are 5 weeks unless noted by * which indicates it is a 10 Week Course